apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Bob Bryar Dead: My Chemical Romance Drummer Was 44**
+**Brock Purdy Questionable, Trent Williams Out for Week 13 vs. Bills; Injury Report #SFvsBUF**

-You can read more about it [here](https://consequence.net/2024/11/bob-bryar-my-chemical-romance-drummer-dead/).
+You can read more about it [here](https://www.49ers.com/news/brock-purdy-questionable-trent-williams-out-for-week-13-vs-bills-injury-report-sfvsbuf).

 ## Requirements
 - Python 3.8